MercedEnergy/SofwareEngineering/README.md

 Web Development, Full-Stack
 ## Organizational Conventions
 ### Folders
-- Meetings
+#### Meetings
 - Organized by date of delivery
-- Projects:
+#### Projects:
 - Organized by name of project
   * Software Documentation
+    - Methodolgy
+    - Software Requirement Specification
   * Software Name
-      - Able to be deployed.
-Consist of all dependencies, and configuration files.
+    - Able to be deployed
+    - Consist of all dependencies
+    - Configuration files.
 - docs